quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/defaults_and_capabilities.md

 | `UniformGrid` | Yes | Yes | Yes | Yes |
 | `AdaptiveQuadrature` | No | No | Yes | Yes |

+`AdaptiveSimplex` uses the `lineartetrahedron` backend and supports normal-state zero-temperature problems in one, two, and three momentum dimensions.
+Its `num_threads` option requests a per-integration native thread count from that backend when threading support is available.

 ## Matrix-function defaults

 At finite temperature: